 Each school has a governing body which plays an important part in the life of the school.
-It has a general responsibility for the strategic management and a range of specific responsibilities, including the school's finances and the appointment of staff.

 All school governing bodies include parent governors who are normally elected by parents of registered pupils at the school.
 Further information can be obtained directly from the school.

 Individuals nominated as Local Authority Governors should be able to demonstrate:

 - a commitment to and an interest in education;

 - a desire to support the school concerned;

 - a willingness to serve the local community;

 - skills and experience which will support the work of the school;